 - A mobile hotspot or wireless internet account

-- A payment made from a checking or savings account
+- A payment made from a checking account

 - A payment made by another Verizon Account Owner or Account Manager